Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 2. Minwax Penetrating Wood Stain

-Minwax penetrating wood stain is a popular stain for Basswood.
+If you’re a Basswood enthusiast like me, chances are you’ve come across Minwax Penetrating Wood Stain.
 It is known to be a deep penetrating stain that can easily work well with a Basswood.
 It can enhance the natural beauty of wood, and it comes with different color options.

 This Minwax Penetrating wood stain easily protects the wood through its deep penetrating property.
 So, it improves and further reinforces the basswood.
 But make sure to apply a pre-stain wood conditioner before applying the product to prevent blotches on the wood.